 However, volatility depends on perspective; ie over what period of time is it being compared to and what would be the reason for holding the asset.
 I came to the conclusion that I had been looking at BTC and the alt-coins from a trading point of view rather than a holding point of view.
 And I think that change came about as to how these assets could form part of our portfolio.

-So in effect Bitcoin, which is the majority of our stake, is a hedge against the decreasing purchasing value the currencies the rest of our net worth is held in.
+So in effect Bitcoin, which is the majority of our stake, is a hedge against the decreasing purchasing power of the currencies the rest of our net worth is held in.
 The large swings in BTC’s value from month-to-month is of little concern to me; just like the movements in equities.
-As neither asset class are holding to be living off.
-But are rather long terms positions for growing our wealth.
+As neither asset class are being held to live-off (for the moment).
+But are rather long term positions for growing our wealth.

 Of course closer to retirement years and the need for these classes to generate income and be drawn upon will mean price movements are much more important to us.